Kale Salad with Strawberries & Goat Cheese

 - Place the chopped kale leaves into a large, heavy serving bowl.

 - Allow the dressed kale to rest undisturbed at room temperature for 20 to 30 minutes.
-This critical chemical reaction breaks down the tough cellulose structure of the leaves, softening them dramatically without heat.
+The acid in the dressing gently breaks down the tough leaves, softening them dramatically without heat.

 - Once the kale is beautifully tender and deep green, layer in the sliced strawberries, radish rounds, and crumbled goat cheese.